xnuinside/simple-ddl-parser/README.md

 You also can provide a path where you want to have a dumps with schema with argument .run(dump_path='folder_that_use_for_dumps/')

+### Raise error if DDL cannot be parsed by Parser

+By default Parser does not raise the error if some statement cannot be parsed - and just skip & produce empty output.

+To change this behavior you can pass 'silent=False' argumen to main parser class, like:

+    DDLParser(.., silent=False)

 ## Supported Statements

 - CREATE TABLE [ IF NOT EXISTS ] + columns defenition, columns attributes: column name + type + type size(for example, varchar(255)), UNIQUE, PRIMARY KEY, DEFAULT, CHECK, NULL/NOT NULL, REFERENCES, ON DELETE, ON UPDATE,  NOT DEFERRABLE, DEFERRABLE INITIALLY, GENERATED ALWAYS, STORED, COLLATE